bclin717/bclin717.github.io/source/_posts/leetcode-53.md

     - https://i.imgur.com/RDsmlqB.jpg
 ---

-# 53. Maximum Subarray / Medium
+# 53. Maximum Subarray / Easy

 Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.